-Many words in the English language are a part of common, everyday speech.
-On the other hand, jargon is like a type of shorthand between members of a particular group of people, often words that are meaningless outside of a certain context.
-Another term that is sometimes used interchangeably with jargon is "lingo," which isn't exactly the same as slang words.
+Like a secret “insider” language, jargon is terminology only understood by people in a certain group.
+Most words in the English language are a part of common, everyday speech, understood by almost anyone who speaks the language.
+However, jargon is like a type of shorthand between members of a particular group of people, often involving words that are meaningless outside of a certain context.
 Following are some examples of jargon that will help illustrate the concept.

 Examples of Medical Jargon

 The medical field is filled with cryptic jargon, including innumerable scientific terms and medical abbreviations.

 - acute - a condition that comes on suddenly

 - agonal - term to signify a major, negative change in a patient's condition

 - atypical - something that isn’t completely normal

 - comorbid - two or more conditions that occur at the same time

 - iatrogenic - something that didn’t go as planned